 San Francisco does atmosphere without trying.
 The fog rolls through the Golden Gate on summer evenings, the Victorians in Pacific Heights keep their curtains drawn, and the oldest blocks downtown sit directly on top of the Barbary Coast, the Gold Rush district so rough it gave English the word shanghaied.
 We are Arizona tour guides, not San Francisco ones, so this guide follows our standing rule: we research the city, compare the tours guests rate best, and disclose that the booking links are partner links.
-Here is how the San Francisco field breaks down in 2026.
+Here is how the San Francisco field breaks down in 2026, with every price, rating and review count below checked on Viator on August 3, 2026.

 1. San Francisco Ghost Hunt Walking Tour